Oyster River High School: Academics

-11th-grade students who take the NECAP standardized tests scoring an average of at or above the statewide scores in that year.
+11th-grade students who take the NECAP standardized tests score an average of at or above the statewide scores in that year.
 In 2014, Newsweek ranked the school 110th in the nation.

 Athletics

 Boys' soccer and girls' cross-country have each won several state championships.

-The boys' soccer team won three consecutive state championships from 2001-2003, losing only 1 game in 2002 and going undefeated in 2003.
+The boys' soccer team won three consecutive state championships from 2001 to 2003, losing only 1 game in 2002 and going undefeated in 2003.

-The girls' basketball team went undefeated in the 2005-2006 season to bring home a state championship and won the state championship in the 2008-2009 season.
-The boys' indoor track team won a state championship during the 2006-2007 season.
+The girls' basketball team went undefeated in the 2005–2006 season to bring home a state championship and won the state championship in the 2008–2009 season.
+The boys' indoor track team won a state championship during the 2006–2007 season.
 The boys' and girls' swimming and diving teams have each captured multiple state championships.
-The boys' team captured five consecutive titles from 2007-2012.
-In the 2010 season, the girls' volleyball team went undefeated, winning the Division II state championship, and the boys' cross country and indoor track teams won the newly created Division II championships.
-The boys' cross country team won another state championship in 2011.
+The boys' team captured five consecutive titles from 2007 to 2012.
+In the 2010 season, the girls' volleyball team went undefeated, winning the Division II state championship, and the boys' cross-country and indoor track teams won the newly created Division II championships.
+The boys' cross-country team won another state championship in 2011.
 In 2015, the boys' soccer team defeated Portsmouth High School to win the Division II championship.

 The official school color is royal blue, also known as "Bobcat Blue" or "Oyster River Blue", but most of the teams wear white jerseys when playing at home games.
 However, unlike their fellow teams, the ice hockey team wears navy blue and red.

 Administration

-The administration of ORHS is led by Principal Suzanne Filippone, who assumed her role before the 2016-17 school year.
+The administration of ORHS is led by Principal Rebecca Noe.
+Previously led by Suzanne Filippone, who assumed the role before the 2016–17 school year and until 2021 when she was nominated Assistant Superintendent for ORCSD.
 For the previous three years, Filippone had been Assistant Principal at Spaulding High School in Rochester, New Hampshire, and was hired after the previous ORHS principal, Todd Allen, accepted the position of Assistant Superintendent of Oyster River Cooperative School District.
 She was also a teacher at Berwick Academy.
-The vice-principals of ORHS are Mark Milliken and Mike McCann.
-The current superintendent of the school is Dr. James Morse, Sr.
+The vice-principals of ORHS are Kristen Perron and Mike McCann.
+The current superintendent of the school is Dr. Robert Shaps.